1. These terms

 (vii) “Event Site” means the buildings and premises at which the Event takes place, at the address set out in the Quote;

-(viii) “First Aid Cover” means the provision by our Personnel of first aid and medical treatment and safety services at your Event;
+(viii) “First Aid Cover” means the provision by our Personnel of first aid and medical treatment at your Event;

 (ix) “Invoice” means the invoice we will issue to you once you have returned the completed Quote Form;